Skip to content

 What is a good internet speed for a house?

-Typically, houses have more people and connected devices than apartments.
-Before choosing an internet speed, consider the number of users and devices connected and the size of the house.
+Typically, houses have more people and connected devices than apartments, as well as home automation tools.
+Before choosing an internet speed, consider the number of users who need internet access, whether or not they do remote work, any connected devices and the size of the house.

 A 300 Mbps internet speed is adequate for a household with two to six users, while a 600 Mbps internet speed can handle six to ten users.